davidmalcolm/texi2rst/output/attribute-syntax.rst

 for attributes in C++ may be restricted in future to attributes on declarations only, but not on nested declarators.

-Function Attributes, for details of the semantics of attributes applying to functions.
-Variable Attributes, for details of the semantics of attributes applying to variables.
-Type Attributes, for details of the semantics of attributes applying to structure, union and enumerated types.
+See :ref:`function-attributes`, for details of the semantics of attributes applying to functions.
+See :ref:`variable-attributes`, for details of the semantics of attributes applying to variables.
+See :ref:`type-attributes`, for details of the semantics of attributes applying to structure, union and enumerated types.
-Label Attributes, for details of the semantics of attributes applying to labels.
+See :ref:`label-attributes`, for details of the semantics of attributes applying to labels.

 An :dfn:`attribute specifier` is of the form